lokeshagarwal2304/D-CloudX-A-Storage-Strata/README.md

 > 💬 "No middlemen.
 No spying.
 Just you and your encrypted vault in the cloud."

 ---
+🚀 Live in Action: Experience the decentralized revolution firsthand!

+Head over to our official live deployment at d-cloudx.vercel.app and explore how D-Cloud empowers you with full control over your data.
+From seamless uploads to AI-driven optimization, everything’s just a click away — no middlemen, no compromises.

+"Apna data, apni marzi – ab cloud bhi tera slave hai."

+---

 ## 🌟 Key Features